rioualen/gene-regulation/doc/environments.rst

 ****************************************************************

 1. Click *New Instance* button.
-2. Choose appliance "Gene regulation 2.0" in the drop-down menu.
+2. Choose appliance "Gene regulation 4.0" in the drop-down menu.
 3. Name your VM.
-4. Choose the amount of CPU and RAM to grant the VM (up to 8 CPU, 32 GB RAM).
+4. Choose the amount of CPU and RAM to grant the VM.
 5. Attach the vDisk.
 6. Click *Run*.